heyajohnny/afvalinfo/README.md

 - tienhoven aan de lek
 - vianen
 - zijderveld

---Echt-Susteren
-- dieteren                          (does not support: textiel, papier)
-- echt                              (does not support: textiel, papier)
-- koningsbosch                      (does not support: textiel, papier)
-- maria hoop                        (does not support: textiel, papier)
-- nieuwstadt                        (does not support: textiel, papier)
-- pey                               (does not support: textiel, papier)
-- roosteren                         (does not support: textiel, papier)
-- sint joost                        (does not support: textiel, papier)
-- susteren                          (does not support: textiel, papier)

 ### Add cities
 The code is designed to add new cities relatively easy.